Through Ayrshire ...

 reading a pocket Bible, and it was the peak of the Killing Time.

-Drummond, whose brutal, relentless pursuit of Covenanters had earned him
+relentless pursuit of Covenanters had earned him the name "Herod"

-nests.
-Suspecting the cause of their distress was human,
+Suspecting the cause of the birds' distress was human, Drummond

 border.
 Approaching the fell, they saw Linn and circled around to take him

 by surprise.
-When they found him reading a pocket Bible, Drummond decided there
+When they found him reading a Bible, Drummond decided that

-was cause enough to condemn him since, at that point in history, a shepherd in
+was cause enough to condemn him.
+At that point in history, you see,

 possession of a pocket Bible surely must have been a Presbyterian.
 And so,

-lifeless body was later found, he was buried on the spot where he had died.
-The
+lifeless body was later found, he was buried on the spot where he had died and

 memorial services were held at Linn's tomb, the stone enclosure was built, and two